A248/JdbCaesar/README.md

 ### Dependency Information

-The dependency FQDN is `space.arim.jdbcaesar:jdbcaesar:{VERSION}` and is available from the repository `https://www.arim.space/maven/`.
+The dependency FQDN is `space.arim.jdbcaesar:jdbcaesar:{VERSION}`.
+It will be available on a repository soon.

 ## Usage